BrindleDigital/rentfetch/readme.txt

 == Changelog ==

+= 0.9.2 =

+* Bugfix: the tour link referred to settings which don't presently exist.
+Those references were removed.
+* Bugfix: the tour link wasn't being inherited properly; that's now fixed, and there's currently just a global default for this.

 = 0.9.1 =

 * Bugfix: The default number of floorplans pulled by the floorplans search (should be -1, not 10)